-- Viewing assigned PowerPoints and other presentations and completing all reading assignments. - Collaborating with other students and contributing to class and group discussions - Exhibiting professional and respectful behavior - Submitting all assignments on time.
-If an absence or other circumstance prevents you from submitting an assignment on time, you need to contact me as soon as possible, ideally before the assignment is due, to request an extension.
-Doing so does not guarantee an extension, which will depend on when you contacted me, the specific circumstances, and possibly documentation (for example, a doctor's note).
+- Viewing assigned PowerPoints and other presentations - Completing all reading assignments - Reading and responding to one another's writing - Contributing to class and group discussions - Collaborating with other students - Submitting all assignments on time (If an absence or other circumstance prevents you from submitting an assignment on time, you need to contact me as soon as possible, ideally before the assignment is due, to request an extension.
+Doing so does not guarantee an extension, which will depend on when you contacted me, the specific circumstances, and possibly documentation, such as a doctor's note). - Exhibiting professional and respectful behavior